 Rediscover the love songs that were the hits of the summer.
 31 July 2023 on the banks of the Vézère at Le Bugue.

-One proof of the goodness of these tunes is that, despite their age, we never tire of learning them and singing them every day; even those who possess music in all its extent take pleasure in tasting this tender, easy, natural character, which always flatters, without ever tiring, and which goes much more to the heart than to the mind.
+One proof of the goodness of these Airs is that, despite their age, we never tire of learning them and singing them every day; even those who possess Music to the full, take pleasure in savouring this Tender, Easy, Natural character, which always flatters, without ever tiring, and which goes much more to the Heart than to the Mind".

 Christophe Ballard, preface to Brunettes or tender little tunesVolume 1, 1703.